High school football: Matchups for the Section 3 tournament quarterfinals

 Class D: Sandy Creek (1-6, 1-6) will play at Dolgeville (5-2, 5-2) on Saturday at 1:30 p.m. while Thousand Islands (2-5, 2-5) will play at Beaver River (5-2, 5-2), also on Saturday, at 2 p.m.

-Class A and eight-man have one more week of the regular season left to play.
+Class A and eight-man have one more week of the regular season left to play before pairings are announced.

 (0) comments